mimoduo/mimogear/docs/README.md

 Gulp, a task runner, was chosen for its legibility, ease of customization, plugin environment, community support, and speed.
 For specific details on which modules are used within Mimogear, visit the [package.json file](https://github.com/mimoduo/Mimogear/blob/master/package.json) for a complete list of dependencies.

-##JS
+##Javascript

-Standard JS was chosen, rather than a JS based framework like jquery, for its community support and to reduce the number of dependencies required by Mimogear.
+Standard javascript was chosen, rather than a javascript based framework like jquery, for its community support and to reduce the number of dependencies required by Mimogear.
 Each module uses the module pattern as detailed by the [Oneone project](https://github.com/mimoduo/Oneone) and written about on [css-tricks](https://css-tricks.com/how-do-you-structure-javascript-the-module-pattern-edition/).

 ##[Postcss](http://postcss.org/)